dk/Net-Eboks/README.md

 3) For each user, you will need to go through one-time registration through you personal NemID signature.
-Run `eboks-authenticate` that will ask your CPR, password, and will try to show a standard NemID window, that you will need to log in, and then confirm that indeed you to allow the login to eBoks.
+Run `eboks-authenticate` that will ask your CPR, your NemID password, and will try to show a standard NemID window, that you will need to log in, and then confirm that indeed you to allow the login to eBoks.
 If that works, the script will send that to the eBoks server so it recognizes your future logins.